-- 2. Plug the T-connector into the ThinWire connector on the CPU cover panel as shown in Figure 17.
-Turn the T-connector plug clockwise until it locks into place. - 3.
-Connect the ThinWire Ethernet cable(s) to the T-connector as show in Figure 17. - If the system requires one connection to the network, connect the ThinWire cable to the lower end of the T-connector and a terminator to the other end of the T-connector.
-Make connections to the T-connector by turning the connector or terminator clockwise until it locks into place. - If the system is a link in the network and connects to two additional components, connect one ThinWire cable to one end of the T-connector and connect a second ThinWire cable to the other end.
-Connect the cables to the T-connector by turning the connectors clockwise until they lock into place.
+- 2. Plug the T-connector into the ThinWire connector on the DESQA module as shown in Figure 16.
+Push-in and turn the T-connector plug clockwise until it locks into place. - 3.
+Connect the ThinWire Ethernet cable(s) to the T-connector as shown in Figure 16. - If the system requires one connection to the network, connect the ThinWire cable to the lower end of the T-connector and a terminator to the other end of the T-connector.
+Make connections to the T-connector by pushing-in and turning the connector or terminator clockwise until it locks into place.

+• If the system is a link in the network and connects to two additional components, connect one ThinWire cable to one end of the T-connector and connect a second ThinWire cable to the other end.
+Connect the cables to the T-connector by pushing-in and turning the connectors clockwise until they lock into place.